Introduction

 is just a placeholder for some future value.
 But what value are we sending?

-, is where we are calling our favoriteAnimal
+is where we are calling our favoriteAnimal

 function and passing the value 'Goat'

-inside that function.
+inside that function call.
 Here, 'Goat'

 is our argument.
 We are telling the favoriteAnimal